 There are lots of different types of software wallets.
-Let’s see if a software wallet is your best Ethereum wallet.
-When choosing the best one for you, it’s important that the code is open source.
+When choosing the best one for you, it’s important that the code is open-source.
 This allows the cryptocurrency community to test for bugs and verify that the code in the software wallet isn’t going to let hackers in.

 Advantages of Software Wallets:

 ✓ Usually user-friendly designs.
 Software wallets have been made to give users the easiest way to use the Ethereum blockchain.
 Sending, receiving, and importing private keys should all be very simple when using any well-known software wallet.

 ✓ Easy to access Ether and other digital currencies.
 If you make a lot of purchases from online sellers using your Ether, payments can be sent quickly and simply from a software wallet.

 ✗ Malware and keyloggers are dangerous to software wallets.